-Instead of having a front door and a long hallway of doors, like websites had in 2007, imagine your website today as one of those cool schools in California where all the classrooms open up to a shared, outdoor courtyard, and people can just wander around as they need.
-Imagine your new website like the new Apple headquarters, designed as a large circle with a beautiful shared green space inside, where employees can take whatever path feels best to them to reach the areas they need.
+Instead of having a front door and a long hallway of doors, like 2007, imagine your new website as the new Apple headquarters.
+They designed the campus as a large circle with a beautiful shared green space inside.
+Now people can take whatever path feels best to them to reach the areas they need.

-No. The home page is a critically important page with one of the most important jobs on your website: engaging new users.
+No, because the homepage is a critically important page with one of the most important jobs: engaging new users.

-The home page is evolving into a landing page, your primary platform for selling your website.
-It is where you convince new visitors that your website is legitimate and worthy and the place they need to be.
-It is the launching point for any sales funnel or to direct visitors to take whatever action it is you want them to take.
+The homepage is evolving into a landing page, your primary platform for selling your website.
+It is where you convince new visitors that your website is legitimate.

-It is like a beautiful entrance to your website, that should introduce all of the key areas and offer some guidance on where to go next.
-Like when you walk into an amusement park or a dinosaur park; you home page should meet and greet and deliver a powerful first impression.But why do you need to make sure that every single user on your website has a permanent direct link back to the front door?
+Like a beautiful entrance to your website, the homepage should introduce key areas and offer guidance and direction.
+Your homepage should meet and greet and deliver a powerful first impression.But do you need every user on your website to have a permanent direct link to the front door?

-I am not sure what the exact purpose is for your website, or who your target audience is, but I doubt very much that you can afford to appear old and outdated.
+I am not sure what the exact purpose is for your website.
+However, whomever the target audience, probably you can not afford to appear old and outdated.

-I want them to be successful, I want their website to out-perform their expectations, I want them to tell their friends and family what a great web design team we have, and I want them to come back to me years from now when it is time to create them something new.
+First of all, we want our clients to be successful, for their websites to out-perform expectations.
+Hopefully, they tell their friends and family what a great web design team we have.
+And, as a result, we want them to come back to us when it is time to create something new.

 A sound designer recognizes change and works hard to keep up.

-I know you don’t need a home button, and in 2017 I don’t think you want one, either.
+I know you don’t need a home button.
+In 2017 I really don’t think you want one, either.